 I am the creative director of Rootwork.org.
 I'm a freelance Drupal developer and online organizer, and a communications associate for the Fellowship of Reconciliation.
 A co-founder of the Genocide Intervention Network, I was a community organizer in Philadelphia before relocating to Portland, Oregon, in 2012.
 I co-organize PDXTech4Good, affiliated with NetSquared and NTEN.
-I've presented at the Nonprofit Technology Conference, U.S. Social Forum, New Organizing Institute and Gandhi-King Conference, and post on Twitter @rootwork.
+I've presented at South By Southwest, the Nonprofit Technology Conference, U.S. Social Forum, New Organizing Institute, the Nonprofit Software Development Summit, and the Gandhi-King Conference, and post on Twitter @rootwork.

 - Member for